- Adjustable wrench (large)

 - Penetrating fluid

 - Small pan

 Many trailer manufacturers recommend this maintenance every year if your trailer gets normal use, or at least every 20,000 miles.
-To do this job, you'll need a jack, a pair of jack stands, a large screwdriver, a hammer and a needle-nose pliers, clean rags, a small pan, about a quart of kerosene and a spray can of brake cleaner.
+To do this job, you'll need a jack, a pair of jack stands, a large flat-head screwdriver, a hammer and a needle-nose pliers, clean rags, a small pan, about a quart of kerosene and a spray can of brake cleaner.